AMSP-04/NETN-LOG/NETN-LOG.md

 A repair can be performed on non-consumable materiel.
 E.g. damaged platforms can be moved to a maintenance facility for repair or units capable of providing repair services can move to the location of a damaged platform deliver repair services.

 1. The consumer sends a `RequestRepair` interaction to request repair service.
 The materiel to be repaired and type of repair is specified in the required `RepairData` parameter.
-An optional parameter `Appointment` specifies when and where the service delivery is expected.
+An optional parameter `StartAppointment` specifies when and where the service delivery is expected.

 2. An `OfferRepair` interaction is used by potential providers of repair services.
 The `RepairData` parameter specifies the materiel and type of repair included in offer.
-The provider can also specify and alternate `Appointment` in the offer.
+The provider can also specify and alternate `StartAppointment` in the offer.

 3. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.